kvmper/Syle-OS/README.md

-# Syle OS - Experimental branch
+# Syle OS - Master branch

 ### Current tasks:
 - Organize the code and split it into multiple files